PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 ### The solution

 As hinted in the title earlier, the solution is to introduce an abstraction between both modules.
-The purpose of adding an abstraction is to allow the module to become dependant upon *go-between* instead of each other.
+The purpose of adding an abstraction is to allow the module to become dependant upon a *go-between* instead of each other.
 So lets introduce an abstraction between our high level and low level modules in the van application:

     public controller VansController : Controller
     {